 The program is designed to prepare students for careers in welding and metal fabrication.
 Curriculum for the A.A.S in Welding Technology degree is based on American Welding Society (AWS) standards.
-Course content emphasizes both the underlying theory as well as the hands-on repetition needed to build welding proficiency and earn AWS certifications.
+Course content emphasizes both the underlying theory as well as the hands-on repetition needed to build welding proficiency.